Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 ## Stories (Player Experience)

-### VS-3-1: Implement matchmaking queue join with WebSocket connection
+### VS-3-1: Matchmaking Queue Join with WebSocket and Real-Time Status Updates

 **User Story:** As a player, I want to click "Play" and join a matchmaking queue so that I can find an opponent and play a match.

 **Acceptance Criteria:**

 - [ ] "Play" button visible on dashboard/home screen
 - [ ] Clicking "Play" opens matchmaking UI
 - [ ] Player joins matchmaking queue via WebSocket